TiagoMAntunes/KAREN/README.md

 ## Contributing

 You can contribute to the framework by adding models and datasets that fit the format of the framework.
+Please note that for simplification, we assumed this task as being a multi-class classification, so the model must output probabilities of `out_feat` size which will then be passed to a `softmax` function.

 ### Models